Asymptotic analysis of the linearized Boltzmann collision operator from angular cutoff to non-cutoff: Introduction

 \subsubsection{Proof of Theorem \ref{main3}}

 The proof has some new features.

-$\bullet$ Since we only impose the smallness assumption on $\|f\|_{H^2_xL^2}$, we have to find a new way to prove the propagation of the full regularity.
-To do that, we first close the energy estimates for the pure $x$-regularity.
-Then the desired result is reduced to prove that if we have the control of $\dot{\mathcal{E}}^{N-j,j}(f)$ with $j\le N$, then by the equation we can get the control of $\dot{\mathcal{E}}^{N-j-1,j+1}(f)$ with the help of the weight functions.
+$\bullet$ Since we only impose the smallness assumption on $\|f\|_{H^2_xL^2}$, we have to find a new way to prove propagation of full regularity(\eqref{propagation-h-n-l-2-l} and \eqref{propagation-h-n-h-m-l}).
+To this end, we first close energy estimates for pure spatial regularity.
+Then the desired result is reduced to prove that if we have the control of $\dot{\mathcal{E}}^{N-j,j}(f)$ with $j\le N$, then by the equation we can get the control of $\dot{\mathcal{E}}^{N-j-1,j+1}(f)$ thanks to the well-designed weight functions in \eqref{AsuWf}.